 Trump lawyer Rudy Giuliani tests positive for COVID

-WASHINGTON (AP) — President Donald Trump said Sunday his personal attorney Rudy Giuliani has tested positive for the coronavirus.
+WASHINGTON (AP) — President Donald Trump said Sunday his personal attorney Rudy Giuliani has tested positive for the coronavirus, making him the latest in Trump’s inner circle to contract the disease that is now surging across the U.S.

+Giuliani was admitted Sunday to Georgetown University Medical Center in Washington, according to a person familiar with the matter who was not authorized to speak publicly.

-The 76-year-old former New York mayor has traveled extensively to battleground states in recent days and weeks in an effort to help Trump subvert his election loss.
-On numerous occasions he has met with local officials for hours at a time without wearing a mask.
+The 76-year-old former New York mayor has traveled extensively to battleground states in an effort to help Trump subvert his election loss.
+On numerous occasions he has met with officials for hours at a time without wearing a mask.

 Trump, who confirmed Giuliani’s positive test in a Sunday afternoon tweet, wished him a speedy recovery.